 Although the temperature in your RV is normal, the humidity and wind conditions can cause the temperature inside the RV really hot making it uncomfortable for your pet.
 Leaving your dog in an RV during summer can cause heatstroke and in winter can cause frostbite.
 Both of which are extremely deadly.
 So you need to monitor the temperature of your RV using a trusted Pet Monitor.

 The monitor constantly monitors the temperature inside the RV.
-In case the temperature increases the preset value, it will immediately notify you via a text message and an email.
+In case the temperature increases the preset value, it will immediately notify you via text message and email.
 That apart, it also keeps you updated every half an hour giving you peace of mind while traveling.
+Watch Video

 Leave an ample amount of food and water for your dog when you are away.
 Select foods that are not perishable and can be left open for a long time.
 Walk your dog before you leave them alone.
 And come back before their next walking schedule.